 There is a growing “cord cutting” trend in the broadband service industry wherein cords or cables are being abandoned.
 It’s similar to what happened with similar services years ago.
 Consumers have moved away from landline phones to wireless telecommunication services.
 Many of those who have been subscribing to cable TV have switched to wireless services (those cable services with prominent dishes installed on rooftops).

 Of course, this post will be incomplete without mentioning 5G technology or the successor of 4G.
-It’s not a new term as it has already been mentioned many times in the past years.
+It’s not a new term, as it has already been mentioned many times in the past years.
 However, this new broadband technology is expected to deliver blazing fast speeds that can even rival or blow away cable connection speeds.
-Industry analysts are expecting the next generation of super-fast data transmission technology to become available by around 2020.
+Industry analysts expect the next generation of super-fast data transmission technology to become available by around 2020.

 No, the 5G connectivity being floated by some companies at present is not yet the actual 5G as defined by the industry.
 If you have heard of 5G services from telcos or read about them on tech blogs, be guided that 5G is still an upcoming technology.
 It is bound to be a big leap from 4G.
 It can theoretically offer speeds of up to 100 gigabits per second or as much as a thousand times faster than 4G.